Your Information Guide to Valley of the Waves at Sun City Resort in South Africa. Enjoy family fun at the wave pools and various rides and activities.

 Available at the ladies' and the gents' toilets next to the locker.

 Annually the Valley of Waves closes for a short period over Winter to allow for maintenance of your favourite water park to ensure all of the facilities are of a first class standard.
-The Valley of Waves (including the Amphitheatre, Royal Observatory pool and Dungeon) will be closed for annual maintenance from 20 May to 24 June 2013 and from 19 May to 27 June 2014.
+The Valley of Waves (including the Amphitheatre, Royal Observatory pool and Dungeon) will be closed for annual maintenance from 18 May to 27 June.